maxrimue/parent-package-json/readme.md

 const parentVersion = parentContentAsObject.version;
 ```

 The parent `package.json` is looked up starting from the current working directory of your script.
-If none is found, `.path`, `.read()` and `.parse()` will return `undefined`.
+If none is found, paths, `.read()` and `.parse()` will return `undefined`.

 ## Custom Path and Ignore Count

-If you need to determine the parent `package.json` of a custom path instead of the current working directory, you can specify it via the `path` option:
+If you need to determine the parent `package.json` of a custom path instead of the current working directory, which should be the module from which you are running the code, you can specify it via the `path` option:

 ```javascript
 const startPath = path.join(...);